 The Education Department is located at Damon campus.
 Does that mean I have to take all of my classes at Damon?

 No. You can take classes at either campus.
-However, classes that are specific to the Education (EDU) program and Early Care and Education (ECE) program are only offered at the Damon City Campus.
-Therefore, you will likely be taking most of your classes downtown, which does have its advantages.
+However, most classes that are specific to the Education (EDU) program and Early Care and Education (ECE) program are offered at the Damon City Campus.
+A dew sections of some courses are offered at the Brighton campus.
+Therefore, you will likely be taking most of your core classes downtown, which does have its advantages.